ethib137/ll/README.md

 ### Vendor Prefixes

-Use [bourbon](http://bourbon.io/docs/) as a guide for deciding whether or not you need to use a mixin for the style you are appliying.
+Use [bourbon](http://bourbon.io/docs/) as a guide for deciding whether or not you need to use a mixin for the style you are applying.
 If there is a mixin for a style, use it:

 ```scss
 .avatar-container {